 The word 'Entrepreneurship' is very often confused with the word Entrepreneur'.
 They look alike but carry different meanings.
 Entrepreneurship is nothing but all those activities which are to be undertaken by an entrepreneur.
 The prevailing socio, political and economic activities act as a propelling force for the aspiring personalities to become entrepreneurs.
 Entrepreneurship development is the outcome of the entrepreneurs.
 In other words, the entrepreneurs give birth to entrepreneurship.
-This statement is partially true because certain activities of the entrepreneurs are due to the existing policies and programmes of the Central as well as the state governments and not only by the entrepreneurship.
+This statement is partially true because certain activities of the entrepreneurs are due to the existing policies and programmes of the Central as well as the state governments and not only by the entrepreneurs themselves.
+Under such circumstances, it is not the entrepreneurs who give birth to entrepreneurship.
 Instead, it is the existing entrepreneurship development programmes that give birth to entrepreneurs.
 The emergence of entrepreneurs and the level of entrepreneurship development are also the far reaching changes that are taking place in the social and political activities rather than changes taking place in the economic activities.